-One of the biggest arguments in favor of the widespread adoption of electric vehicles is that they produce fewer emissions are therefore better for the environment.
-Tesla’s mission statement has long been (and continues to be) “to accelerate the to accelerate the advent of sustainable transport by bringing compelling mass market electric cars to market as soon as possible.”
+One of the biggest arguments in favor of the widespread adoption of electric vehicles is that they produce fewer emissions and are therefore better for the environment.
+Tesla’s mission statement has long been “to accelerate the advent of sustainable transport by bringing compelling mass market electric cars to market as soon as possible.”
 The keyword being sustainable.

 As we consider the long tailpipe of an electric car, let’s not forget that gas cars have a long tailpipe too.
 Building oil rigs, extracting oil and shipping oil to refineries all create emissions.
 Refining oil into gasoline takes an extraordinary amount of electricity.
 Shipping that gasoline to fuel stations creates yet more emissions.
 In this way, a gas car’s long tailpipe keeps growing the longer the vehicle is on the road.

 While manufacturing a battery-electric vehicle can potentially create more carbon emissions in manufacturing than a comparable gasoline vehicle – things change as soon as the cars begin their lives on the road.
 According to “Cleaner Cars from Cradle to Grave,” a 2015 report by the Union of Concerned Scientists (UCS), the average MPG a gasoline car would have to meet in the United States to produce less lifetime carbon emissions than an electric car is 68 mpg.

 There is no gasoline vehicle for sale in the United States today that is rated to get 68 mpg or more.